WHY A LOW CPM PRICE MAY NOT BE BEST FOR YOUR BRAND

 In this executive read, we’ll quickly understand why planners and marketers should look beyond the CPM price to truly understand the cost effectiveness of different ad networks/ publishers/ platforms.

-A common mistake in the digital marketing industry is to think the number of impressions served, equals the number of times an ad has been viewed.
-This also has a huge bearing on pricing and cost-effectiveness as you will learn below.
+A common mistake in the digital marketing industry is assuming that the number of impressions served equals the number of times an ad has been viewed.
+This misconception can greatly affect pricing and cost-effectiveness, as we will explore below, especially when considering the concept of Viewability.

 WHAT IS CPM?